-A spectre is haunting Europe – the spectre of fascism.
-Or maybe it's the spectre of terrorism, nativism, Russian irredentism, or any number of other unpleasant isms.
+A specter is haunting Europe—the specter of fascism.
+Or maybe it's the specter of terrorism, nativism, Russian irredentism, or any number of other unpleasant isms.
 But it's clear the world is on the brink, and no country, not even a United Kingdom or United States now seemingly on paths to isolationism, can do very much about it.

 This is where the world stands in 2016.
 And it is also where the world stood in 1936, which is when the storyline of the recently released World War II simulation Hearts of Iron IV begins.